ACTL5100-T1-2022/github-showcase-page-the-a-team/README.md

 The players chosen for the 2022 tournament are found [here](player_list_2022.PNG).

 ### Monitor
-The folloing key matrics were used to monitor the strategy.
+The folloing key metrics were used to monitor the strategy.

 ![monitor](monitor.PNG)